 I will describe four options that you may consider on how to convert your logo to vectors.

 By this time, you probably already know why it is important to have your logo in vector format.
 Now, in this article, my purpose is to give you some options so that you can have your logo in a format that gives you the flexibility and scalability that your brand needs.

-I want you to know what option is better for you and the results you can get from each one.
+I want you to know these options and decide what is better for you and the results you can get from each one.

 Option #1: Automatic conversion to vectors.

 This is the easiest and fastest way, but far from being the best.
 You might find a lot of websites that do automatic conversions, let me explain where is the problem with automatic conversions.

 Automatic vectorization is better with flat images, with 1 to 4 colors and no shadows or lights in it.

-Software like Adobe Illustrator and Corel Draw also include an automatic converter, however, in the case you already have any of these programs, the better you can do is recreated it to get the best of a quality vector file.
+Software like Adobe Illustrator and Corel Draw also includes an automatic converter.
+However, in the case you already have any of these programs, the better you can do is recreated it to get the best of a quality vector file.

 Option #2: Do it your self.

-But if you are a casual user of vector graphics, you may download other free software like Inkscape that may help you on your purpose.
+But if you are a casual user of vector graphics, you may want to download other free software like Inkscape that may help you with your purpose.

 Option #3: Pay to a Graphic designer.

 This is one of the best options if you want a professional designer to recreate your logo in vector graphics.
 However, a creative, might not want to expend his time for a few bucks doing a small job.

 He or she might probably suggest you to design a brand-new logo, and that will cost you a lot more than what you thought at the beginning.

 Also, you have to invest your time in looking for a good designer that fits your budget.

 Option #4: Vectoryourlogo.com

 Vectoryourlogo.com is specialized only in one thing, getting the best from the image of your logo to deliver a great handcrafted vectorized logo.